Choose language

 What is the best janitorial software for a small cleaning business?

-For most small cleaning businesses, Shifton is the strongest starting point because its free plan covers up to 10 employees and bundles scheduling with mobile clock-in and GPS, so you are not paying for separate tools on day one.
+For most small cleaning businesses, Shifton is the strongest starting point because its free plan covers up to 10 employees and bundles scheduling with mobile clock-in, so you are not paying for separate tools on day one; GPS location tracking is an optional paid Work location add-on ($5 per employee, 10-day trial).
 If you mainly need to win contracts, CleanGuru’s janitorial bidding software is the better specialist, and Connecteam is a close all-in-one alternative for deskless teams.

 Is there free janitorial software?